-As part of the UC application process, UC Berkeley and other UC campuses do not ask applicants for transcripts, portfolios, letters of recommendation, or other supporting documents.
+As part of the UC application process, UC Berkeley and other UC campuses do not ask applicants for transcripts, portfolios, or other supporting documents.
 Applicants are expected to self-report their grades from their own transcripts, honestly and accurately.
 If a student is admitted and enrolled, the official transcripts are checked against what the student reported in the application.
 Any discrepancies can result in cancellation of enrollment.

-When it comes to other supporting materials - such as art portfolios, letters of recommendations, resumes, etc. - UC Berkeley does not consider these during the application review.
+When it comes to other supporting materials - such as art portfolios, resumes, etc. - UC Berkeley does not consider these during the application review.
 We expect the reported grades, test scores, extracurricular activities, personal statements, and additional comments to give us the full picture of a student's experience and aspirations.
 This is why it is so important to answer each section of the application thoughtfully and thoroughly.